dptpradeep/Investigate-a-dataset/README.md

 # Data Wrangling
 Data for this project was available as csv files on the gapminder world website.
 These CSV files were gathered assessed and checked for cleanliness and tidiness.
 # Data Analysis and Visualization
+Analysis was carried out to answer the above 3 questions with the help of data visualization

+## Files included
+The pdf files that were downloaded from Gapminder World are included in the project